 A lingual arch is an orthodontic device which connects two molars in the upper or lower dental arch.

 A Lip Bumper is a removable appliance used in growing children to create and maintain the space necessary to accommodate the adult teeth without extraction.
 The lip bumper harnesses the natural forces of the muscles surrounding the lower teeth to broaden and lengthen the dental arch.
 By keeping the lip pressure away from the lower front teeth, the tongue pressure is allowed to gradually move the front teeth forward to "unravel" or align the crooked teeth.
 The constant pressure of the lower lip against the front pad of the lip bumper exerts a force that gently pushes the molar teeth backward.
 The lip bumper will gradually "stretch" the dental arch to make room for the erupting adult teeth.

 A Mara is a fixed appliance consisting of metal caps and small, hook-like devices.
-The hooks impact during the bite to drive the lower jaw forward retraining the bite and correcting a Class II problem.
+This is a growth modification appliance that helps correct an overbite.

 A device that is used to protect your mouth from injury when you are participating in sports.
 The use of a mouth guard is especially important for orthodontic patients, to prevent injuries.

 The Nance button is utilized to hold teeth in position to allow for the movement of other teeth.
 The impact of the button on the lower palate creates force on the back molars.

 A palatal expander, also known as a rapid palatal expander, rapid maxillary expansion appliance, palate expander or orthodontic expander, is used to widen the upper jaw so that the bottom and upper teeth will fit together better.